 Gastrointestinal and abdominal surgery

-Orthopedic surgery (for certain situations)
+Orthopedic surgery (limited)

-Brachiocephalic (bulldog) airway surgery
+Brachiocephalic airway surgery (for bulldogs and similar breeds)

 Urinary Tract Surgery